Baseball's No. 1 overall prospect is headed to Norfolk

-Jackson Holliday is on the move again and this time Norfolk fans should be excited.
-Per MASN's Steve Melewski, Holliday, baseball's no. 1 overall prospect was promoted to Norfolk from Double- A Bowie on Sunday night.
+NORFOLK, Va. — Jackson Holliday is on the move again and this time Norfolk fans should be excited.
+Per MASN's Steve Melewski, Holliday, baseball's no. 1 overall prospect was promoted to Norfolk from Double-A- A Bowie on Sunday night.

-Holliday is climbing the Orioles latter at a scary pace reaching his fourth level this season at Triple- A.
+Holliday is climbing the Orioles' ladder at a scary pace reaching his fourth level this season at Triple-A.

 Most recently, Holliday posted a .913 OPS hitting .326 with a .913 on-base-plus-slugging percentage for AA Bowie after beginning the season in Low-A Delmarva.